 Bikepacking the Arizona Trail

 Below is an overview of what this trip is about and what it means to me and my fellow riders.
 Anything underlined is a clickable link if you wish to educate yourself more on the topics.
+For a full rundown of my bike setup and bike packing gear, please click here.
 Thanks a ton for showing interest in our Arizona Trail journey!

 In February of 2016, REI posted THIS video about ultra endurance cyclist Lael Wilcox and her Southbound attempt at bikepacking the Arizona Trail.
 For those unfamiliar with bikepacking, it's basically just backpacking but on your bike.
 It's a self supported style of bicycle touring, often in remote places.
 All of your gear (tent, sleeping bag, clothes, spare bike parts) as well as food and water are mounted to your bike of choice and you set off on a dirt road or trail.
 This particular trail, the Arizona Trail, is an 800 mile national scenic trail that traverses the length of Arizona vertically (see map above).

 I've always been drawn to the state of Arizona, visiting for the first time around age 10 with my mother after a school project on Native American Indians sparked our interest.
 After being there, we totally fell in love with the state and shortly after, my family purchased a time share condo in the town of Sedona.
 I've been going back to my "second home" for the past 16 years.
 Admittedly, with all of my time spent exploring Arizona, I had never heard of the Arizona Trail until seeing that REI video.
 It immediately caught my attention, and after I was done watching, I knew what I had to do: I had to ride the trail!